 Ethics and compliance

 We have a number of policies and committees that govern the ethics and compliance of research and teaching.
 This includes both human and animal ethics.
 The ethics and compliance unit implements and managers relevant polices and committees.

-CSU Research Output (CRO) - Open Access Mandate
+Charles Sturt University Research Output (CRO) - Open Access Mandate

 Open access outputs in CRO increase the visibility of your research.
 CRO uses the green open access model which does not require extra payment.
 Articles are deposited in CRO and if the publisher allows then the appropriate version of the full paper is made publicly available.

-CSU Research Output (CRO) - Copyright
+Charles Sturt University Research Output (CRO) - Copyright